 Noise-cancellation technology and the lack of a roaring engine provide a serene experience.
 Four driving modes provide the perfect power and suspension settings for any condition.

-It’s up against a lot of competition, including from new EV producers like Polestar, but the Lyriq holds its own.
+It’s up against much competition, including from new EV producers like Polestar, but the Lyriq holds its own.

 |Price:||Starting at $62,990|